-Baby’s food should be fresh, ideally local, organic and, for animal products, pastured and grass fed.
+Baby’s food should be fresh, ideally local, organic and for animal products, pastured and grass-fed.
 Organic food eliminates many poisons commonly included in growing and processing foods, as well as dangerous and untested GMO foods.
-Pastured and grass fed animals (and eggs) eat a better diet and are healthier food with better fats.
+Pastured and grass-fed animals (and eggs) eat a better diet and are healthier food with better fats.
 And local, small farms tend to be much cleaner and more careful sources of food than the factory farms producing most food these days.

 Jarred, boxed, canned or otherwise packaged food is of low nutrient value, devitalized, old and processed.
-Just as you would not make a regular habit of eating packaged foods for yourself, so baby should not be fed such things.
+Just as you would not make a regular habit of eating packaged foods for yourself, your baby should not be fed such things.

 The abundance of packaged “baby foods”, even in natural food markets, is merely a device to increase food companies profits.
 These foods are NOT nutritious.
 Avoid them.

 You can also view a video on making and freezing baby food.